 Carolyn transferred from the Felician Sisters to the Maryknoll Sisters on August 10, 1981.
 She pronounced vows in Maryknoll on December 11, 1982 and finalized her incorporation into Maryknoll on August 6, 1984 in Santiago, Chile.

-Sister Carolyn Moritz of Chicago,arrived in Chile in 1983 where she became engaged in training catechists, liturgical works and accompanied the Basic Christiian Communities in the Santiago area.
-In 1990 she moved to Brazil where, towards the end of February of 2005, she began her ministry with the Guaraní indigenous people outside the city of Sao Paulo.
+Sister Carolyn assigned to Chile in 1983 where she became engaged in training catechists, liturgical works and accompanied the Basic Christian Communities in the Santiago area.
+In 1990 she was assigned to Brazil where, towards the end of February of 2005, she began her ministry with the Guaraní indigenous people outside the city of Sao Paulo.

-Sister Carolyn is part of a five-person team from the Indigenous Pastoral Coordination staff of the Archdiocese of Sao Paulo.
-Her task was to help move women towards agreeing to take a training course of the Pastoral da Crianca (the Childrens’ Pastoral), a Church program for the entire country that helps women learn how to monitor the health of their newborn babies and children up to 5 years of age, as well as care for women during their pregnancy.
+Sister Carolyn was part of a five-person team from the Indigenous Pastoral Coordination staff of the Archdiocese of Sao Paulo.
+Her task was to help move women towards agreeing to take a training course of the Pastoral da Crianca (the Childrens’ Pastoral), a Church program for the entire country that helped women learn how to monitor the health of their newborn babies and children up to 5 years of age, as well as care for women during pregnancy.

 When we discovered, and made known, that three newborn infants and a child 1 1/2 years old died in just one month due to a lack of medical care, designated monies were transferred.
 This aid enabled the women to realize their own need to have resources for securing the health of their children.
 As a result a training course was given them from November to December.

 From 1998 – 2002 and 2016 – 2020 she took time out from Brazil for assignments in the Development Department at the Center.